metricly/metricly-docs/content/capacity-monitoring/policies/create-conditions.md

 - **Is Not Deviating**: The current value of a metric is not deviating.

 ### Static Threshold
-A [Static Threshold][3] test is used to trigger an event and other optional actions when the value of a metric is more than, less than, equal to, or not equal to a specified level.
+A [Static Threshold][3] test is used to trigger an alert and other optional actions when the value of a metric is more than, less than, equal to, or not equal to a specified level.
 The level for a Static Threshold test can be any real number; the unit of the level depends on the metric to which it is applied.

-For example, you can use a Static Threshold test to execute an event when the current value for the metric “CPU Utilization” is greater than 95%.
+For example, you can use a Static Threshold test to execute an alert when the current value for the metric “CPU Utilization” is greater than 95%.

 ### Sudden Change Deviation
 A [Sudden Change][4] deviation test is used to indicate the difference between expected change and unexpected change on a certain metric.
 This is achieved by using historical data to predict future data intervals.
 The historical data used to determine the future interval is a sliding window of one hour that contextualizes future intervals.